By: Scott Falconer, EVP Media Solutions, Hospitality, Amadeus

 In this new blog post we delve into the latest announcement from Google, what it means to the digital advertising industry, and how we are already pursuing new methods to replace tracking cookies without sacrificing highly targeted advertising campaigns to engage customers.

-Last month, Google announced the extension of its self-imposed deadline to block third-party cookies as a default in its Chrome web browser until late 2023.
+Google extended its self-imposed deadline to block third-party cookies as a default in its Chrome web browser until late 2023.
 This announcement has been welcomed as great news by many advertisers, allowing them to strategize on moving to new user identifying technologies and to take more time to turn these strategies into practice.

 The original plan of substituting the current tracking technology from its Privacy Sandbox has been delayed.
 That change required an advanced tracking technology called Federated Learning of Cohorts (FLoC), which monitors users’ browsing history and creates cohorts based on similar behavior.
 The introduction of FLoC faced multiple challenges from governmental regulators, including UK’s Competition and Markets Authority (CMA), and raised concerns among privacy advocates and advertising industry trade bodies.

-Google will conclude its initial trial of FLoC in July 2021 and will share details about any future tests in the coming weeks.
-The next steps are anticipated to take place in late 2022.
+Google concluded its initial trial of FLoC in July 2021 and will share details about any future tests in the coming weeks, with next steps taking place in late 2022.
 Following the development of any additional Privacy Sandbox initiatives, Google plans to roll out its various cookieless advertising methods, monitor industry adoption, and go through an evaluation conducted by the UK’s CMA.
 In mid-2023, after fully testing its different Sandbox initiatives and receiving approval from the CMA, Chrome will begin to phase out third-party cookies gradually over a three-month period.

 While Google remains in the exploratory phase for now, Apple is becoming even more active in its efforts to improve consumer privacy by reducing email tracking.
 Currently, when users open marketing emails, the sender can be given all sorts of information such as location, and the time when the email was opened.
 The new iOS 15 feature will stop this practice by revoking this information in the Mail app.